Robert Bella: Career

 When he was 23 years old, Bella became an NYU adjunct faculty member.
 By the time he was 25, he was teaching Master Classes around the world, on subjects such as directing, script analysis, performance technique, on-camera acting and audition skills.
-His former acting students include Jessica Alba, Rose Byrne, Heather Burns, Justin Chatwin, Abbie Cornish, Peter Facinelli, Matthew Fox, Bryan Greenberg, Diane Neal, Jason Ritter and Skeet Ulrich.
+His former acting students include Jessica Alba, Rose Byrne, Heather Burns, Eddie Cahill, Justin Chatwin, Abbie Cornish, Peter Facinelli, Matthew Fox, Bryan Greenberg, Simon Helberg, Diane Neal, Jason Ritter, Gina Rodriguez, Shaun Sipos, and Skeet Ulrich.

-Bella became one of the founding members the Atlantic Theater Company, where he served as the Managing Director, Associate Artistic Director and Executive Director of the Atlantic Acting School.
+Bella became one of the founding members the Atlantic Theater Company, where he served as the Managing Director, Associate Artistic Director and executive Director of the Atlantic Acting School.
 His experience producing and directing numerous Off-Broadway plays ultimately led him to try his hand at filmmaking.

 TV and film

 In 1996, Bella produced and directed the independent film Colin Fitz Lives!.
 The film tells the story of two security guards who must protect a rock star's grave against excitable fans who may attempt to commit suicide there.
 It was shot on 35mm in New York City.
 The budget was $150,000, and the film was shot in 14 days.
 It had its World Premiere in Dramatic Competition at the 1997 Sundance Film Festival.
 The film won awards at numerous film festivals, including the Austin Film Festival, WorldFest-Houston International Film Festival and the Long Island Film Festival, but it did not receive distribution until IFC Films released the movie on-demand in 2010.

-Bella has worked as an ADR Director with numerous actors, including: Chevy Chase, Judi Dench, Jimmy Fallon, Whoopi Goldberg, Bill Hader, Freddie Highmore, Harvey Keitel, William H. Macy, Catherine O'Hara, Christina Ricci and Jon Stewart.
+Bella has worked as an ADR Director with numerous actors, including: Chevy Chase, Judi Dench, Jimmy Fallon, Whoopi Goldberg, Bill Hader, Freddie Highmore, Harvey Keitel, William H. Macy, James McAvoy, Catherine O'Hara, Christina Ricci and Jon Stewart.

 Bella also worked as a Post Production Supervisor for various film studios, including DreamWorks Pictures.
 His credits include Delivery Man, Lincoln, War Horse, Real Steel, The Help and I Am Number Four.

-He has worked as a TV Director/Writer/Producer on shows such as The Rookie, Castle and The Following.
+He has worked as a TV Director/Writer/Producer on shows such as The Rookie, The Rookie: Feds, Castle and The Following.